wcong/ants-go/README.md

 cd bin
 ./ants
 ```
-there are some flag you can set,check out the help message
+there are some flags you can set,check out the help message
 ``` shell
 ./ants -h
 ./ants -help